chastik/WissKI/01_Session_en/S1U1_Welcome-Warm-up.md

 # SODa WissKI-ISWC25 Bits

 **DEVELOP AND IMPLEMENT YOUR DATA MODEL**

-From collection to diagram to paths - understanding and creating (anpassen in session 2)
+From collection to diagram - understanding and explaining

 **Unit 1: Welcome and Warm-up**